ShahnurIslam/Coursera_Getting_Data/Codebook.md

 ## Project Description
 In the Coursera assignment, we were asked to demonstrate our ability to get and clean data.
-The dat
+The data set was based on a wearable tech experiment with further information below.

 ## Data Source
-The data we are using is collected from accelerometers from the Samsung Galaxy S smartphone and is known as the 'Human Activity Recognition Using Smartphones Data Set’
+The data we are using is collected from accelerometers from the Samsung Galaxy S smartphone and is labelled as'Human Activity Recognition Using Smartphones Data Set’

 The zip file can be downloaded from this [link](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) with further information found [here](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)

-## R Script Description
-The R script saved in this repo is used to do the following:

-- Load the 'reshape2' package
-- Combine the training and testing datasets with the subject & activity datasets
-- Extract those features containing std and mean including subject & activity
-- Summarising the resulting dataset by Subject & Activity
-- The resulting tidy dataset was will be saved in the working directory as 'tidy_data.txt'